Anny spends most of her time on a quest of self-improvement. She writes about her experiences that she hopes can be

 1. Update Frequently

 Readers don’t like waiting, and that’s a fact.
 They like stories that they can finish, or at least know that they can finish.
 Continuously adding parts to your book makes your readers realize that you know what you're doing and that you do indeed have a story planned out, and this can be a turning point in their decision as to whether they want to add your book to their library or not.

 Updating frequently ensures that the readers do not have to wait too long and this keeps them interested.
 Usually, updating once or twice a week is ideal for a book on Wattpad.
 Doing so can increase the rankings of your book in each tag and increases its exposure to the group of audience randomly searching under the same tag or genre.

 A common mistake a newcomer to Wattpad makes is that they decide to post their 50-chaptered story in one day, spamming their non-existent readers with tons of notifications.
 This is a grave mistake.

 Firstly, you have no fanbase, or in Wattpad’s terms: no followers.
-This follows a simple supply-demand law, and in this case, the supply overrides the demand by a lot.
+This follows a simple supply-demand law and in this case, the supply overrides the demand.
 No one wants to read a book that has 50 chapters but 0 reads.
 People will wonder why the views are so low for so many chapters.
 Is it the book's storyline?
 Is it because of the grammatical errors?
 There are millions of books on the internet and the readers have a plethora of stories to choose from, so they're not likely to click into your book unless it is popular or looks promising.